Kaiser Foundation Hospitals

 Getting on Their Radar

 Community Health Needs Assessments (CHNA): Kaiser Permanente conducts CHNAs every three years "using a rigorous method for identifying high-priority health needs."
-Organizations working on issues identified in these assessments are more likely to be invited to apply for funding.
+Organisations working on issues identified in these assessments are more likely to be invited to apply for funding.
 Review your regional CHNA to understand current priorities.

 Decision Timeline